 The main draw of Bohol is the so-called Chocolate Hills.
-It's one of strangest landscapes that I've ever seen; over 1,000 hills rise up from the earth like chocolate drops as far as the eye can see.
-There's a viewing platform on one of the larger hills from where you can take in 360 degree views of perfect, half-spherical, chocolate-coloured mounds.
+It's one of the strangest landscapes that I've ever seen; over 1,000 hills rise up from the earth like chocolate drops as far as the eye can see.
+There's a viewing platform on one of the larger hills from where you can take in 360 degree views of perfect, half-spherical, chocolate-colored mounds.

 There are a number of old Spanish churches on the island that make interesting trekking destinations, even though an earthquake a couple of years ago damaged some.

-The island is also home to the endangered tarsier, recognisable for its huge eyes and its prodigious jumping ability.
+The island is also home to the endangered tarsier, recognizable for its huge eyes and its prodigious jumping ability.
 I would recommend viewing these cute creatures — one of the smallest primates in the world — at the island's tarsier sanctuary.
 Here you can see them in a protective environment as well as trying to spot them in the wild.